psibir/TipShare/README.md

 The Tipshare formula is applied to the `Cash Tips` column (C2:C9).
 Each employee's `Total Hours Worked` for that week (B2:B9) is divided by the `Team Total Hours` (B11).
 The intermediate result is multiplied by the `Total Cash Tips` for the week (C11).
 Each employee's `Cash Tips` are displayed in the `Cash Tips` column (C2:C9).

-The `TipShare.xlsx` file has Worksheet Protection applied to the `Team Total Hours` and `Cash Tips` cells to prevent breaking or overwriting the formulas.
-Worksheet Protection can be overridden at any time using the password: `password`.
+The `TipShare.xlsx` file has Worksheet Protection applied to the `Team Total Hours` and `Cash Tips` cells to prevent accidental breaking or overwriting the formulas.
+Worksheet Protection can be overridden or disabled at any time using the password: `password`.

 ## Adding More Employee Names to TipShare